 The Company records its investment in warrants under ASC 321, Investments - Equity Securities ("ASC 321").
 This guidance provides an alternative to the requirement to carry equity interests at fair value in accordance with ASC 820, Fair Value Measurement.
 The measurement alternative applies to certain equity interests without readily determinable fair values that are within the scope of ASC 321 and are otherwise required to be measured at fair value.
 Application of the measurement alternative is optional and is applied upon acquisition of an equity interest on an instrument-by-instrument basis.
-The Company elected to use the measurement alternative to value its investment in warrants which is reported at cost and is classified in "Other Assets" in the consolidated balance sheets
+The Company elected to use the measurement alternative to value its investment in warrants was initially recorded at cost and reviewed quarterly for impairment and is classified in "Other Assets" in the consolidated balance sheets.
+Any impairment losses would be recognized in the statement of operations and classified in "Impairment Loss."